 Lead, Joint Lead, and Cooperating Agencies: The USDA Forest Service is the lead agency for this proposal; there are no cooperating agencies.

-Estimated Dates for Filing: The expected filing date with the Environmental Protection Agency for the draft SEIS is April 2007.
-The expected filing date for the final SEIS is September 2007.
+Estimated Dates for Filing: The expected filing date with the Environmental Protection Agency for the draft EIS April 18, 2005.
+The expected filing date for the final EIS is June 27, 2005.

-Reviewer's Obligation to Comment: The comment period on the draft SEIS Start Printed Page 70947will be 45 days from the date the Environmental Protection Agency publishes the notice of availability of the draft EIS in the Federal Register.
+Reviewer's Obligation to Comment: The comment period on the draft EIS Start Printed Page 9610will be 45 days from the date the Environmental Protection Agency publishes the notice of availability of the draft EIS in the Federal Register.